-80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) ✓ Agency contract administrator ✓ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment ☐ Line staff who supervise youthful inmates (if applicable) ☐ Education and program staff who work with youthful inmates (if applicable) ☑ Medical staff ☑ Mental health staff ☐ Non-medical staff involved in cross-gender strip or visual searches ☑ Administrative (human resources) staff ☑ Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff ☑ Investigative staff responsible for conducting administrative investigations ☐ Investigative staff responsible for conducting criminal investigations ☑ Staff who perform screening for risk of victimization and abusiveness ☐ Staff who supervise inmates in segregated housing/residents in isolation ☑ Staff on the sexual abuse incident review team ☑ Designated staff member charged with monitoring retaliation ☑ First responders, both security and non-security staff ☑ Intake staff ☑ Other If "Other," provide additional specialized staff roles Representative from the local rape crisis center at Bluegrass Rape interviewed: Crisis Center.
-81. Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility?
-C Yes © No 82.
-Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility? ⊙ Yes with initiales/residents/detainees in this facility?
-O No a.
-Enter the total number of CONTRACTORS who were interviewed: 1 b.
-Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) □ Security/detention □ Education/programming □ Medical/dental □ Food service □ Maintenance/construction □ Other 83.
+80. Select which SPECIALIZED STAFF roles were interviewed as part of this audit from the list below: (select all that apply) ✓ Agency contract administrator ✓ Intermediate or higher-level facility staff responsible for conducting and documenting unannounced rounds to identify and deter staff sexual abuse and sexual harassment ✓ Line staff who supervise youthful inmates (if applicable) ✓ Education and program staff who work with youthful inmates (if applicable) ✓ Medical staff ✓ Mental health staff ✓ Non-medical staff involved in cross-gender strip or visual searches ✓ Administrative (human resources) staff ✓ Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE) staff ✓ Investigative staff responsible for conducting administrative investigations ✓ Investigative staff responsible for conducting criminal investigations ✓ Staff who perform screening for risk of victimization and abusiveness ✓ Staff who supervise inmates in segregated housing/residents in isolation ✓ Staff on the sexual abuse incident review team ✓ Designated staff member charged with monitoring retaliation ✓ First responders, both security and non-security staff ✓ First responders, both security and non-security staff✓ Intake staff✓ Other F1M If "Other," provide additional specialized staff roles interviewed: Fiscal Manager, Case Manager at local rape crisis and recovery center, Maintenance 81.
+Did you interview VOLUNTEERS who may have contact with inmates/residents/detainees in this facility? © Yes C No a.
+Enter the total number of VOLUNTEERS who were interviewed: 1 b.
+Select which specialized VOLUNTEER role(s) were interviewed as part of this audit from the list below: (select all that apply) 82.
+Did you interview CONTRACTORS who may have contact □ Education/programming □ Medical/dental □ Mental health/counseling ☑ Religious □ Other with inmates/residents/detainees in this facility? ○ No a.
+Enter the total number of CONTRACTORS who were interviewed: 2 b.
+Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all ☐ Security/detention that apply) Education/programming ☐ Medical/dental ☐ Food service ☐ Maintenance/construction ☐ Other 83.
 Provide any additional comments regarding selecting or interviewing specialized staff.
-Auditor does not have any additional comments regrading or interviewing specialized staff.
-SITE REVIEW AND DOCUMENTA ATION SAMPLING Site Review PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
+No text provided.
+SITE REVIEW AND DOCUMENTATION SAMPLING Site Review PREA Standard 115.401 (h) states, "The auditor shall have access to, and shall observe, all areas of the audited facilities."
 In order to meet the requirements in this Standard, the site review portion of the onsite audit must include a thorough examination of the entire facility.
 The site review is not a casual tour of the facility.
 It is an active, inquiring process that includes talking with staff and inmates to determine whether, and the extent to which, the audited facility's practices demonstrate compliance with the Standards.
 Note: As you are conducting the site review, you must document your tests of critical functions, important information gathered through observations, and any issues identified with facility practices.
-The information you collect through the site review is a crucial part of the evidence you will analyze as part of your compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.
-84. Did you have access to all areas of the facility? ⊙ Yes ○ No Was the site review an active, inquiring process that inclu uded the following: 85.
-Observations of all facility practices in accordance with the site review component of the audit instrument (e.g., signage, supervision practices, cross-gender viewing and searches)? ⊙ Yes○ No 86.
-Tests of all critical functions in the facility in accordance with the site review component of the audit instrument (e.g., risk screening process, access to outside emotional support services, interpretation services)? ⊙ Yes ⊙ No 87.
-Informal conversations with inmates/residents/detainees during the site review (encouraged, not required)? ⊙ Yes ⊙ No 88.
-Informal conversations with staff during the site review (encouraged, not required)?
-YesNo
+The information you collect through the site review is a crucial part of the evidence you will analyze as part or your compliance determinations and will be needed to complete your audit report, including the Post-Audit Reporting Information.
+84. Did you have access to all areas of the facility? ⊙ Yes C No Was the site review an active, inquiring process that incl uded the following: 85.
+Observations of all facility practices in accordance with the site review component of the audit instrument (e.g., signage, ⊙ Yes supervision practices, cross-gender viewing and searches)? ○ No